David Houser House

-David Houser House, also known as Oak Grove, is a historic home located near St. Matthews, Calhoun County, South Carolina.
+David Houser House, also known as Oak Grove, is a historic home located near St. Matthews, Calhoun County, South Carolina, United States.
 It was built in 1829, and is a two-story, rectangular wood frame I-house with a gable roof and stuccoed brick chimney.
 It has a one-story front porch and rear addition.
 Also on the property are the original smokehouse, a part of the 19th century Dutch oven, a frame building believed to have once been bedrooms attached to the rear of the house, a barn, a servant's house, a workshop, and the family cemetery where David Houser is buried.

 It was listed in the National Register of Historic Places in 1980.